sertansenturk/cookiecutter-ds-docker/{{ cookiecutter.repo_slug }}/README.md

 make
 ```

-Note that the above commands also stops running stacks (if exist), cleans, and rebuilds the services to ensure that all everything is up-to-date.
+The above command stops running stacks (if exist), cleans, (re)builds, and starts the services.
+It also installs a Python package called `{{ cookiecutter.package_name }}` to the Jupyter docker service.
+The package is located at from [./src](src).
+By default, it is "pip installed" in **editable** mode, and the **project's base folder is mounted** on the docker container so all changes are synchronized.

 By default, we base the Jupyter service on the official [scipy-notebook](https://hub.docker.com/r/jupyter/scipy-notebook/tags) image.
 You can also build & run from [tensorflow](https://hub.docker.com/r/jupyter/tensorflow-notebook/tags) or [pyspark](https://hub.docker.com/r/jupyter/pyspark-notebook/tags) notebooks by: